 - The following items or activities are prohibited at the Prairie Village Pool:

-- Floatation devices are not permitted unless they are Coast Guard Approved Personal Floatation Devices.
+- Flotation devices are not permitted unless they are Coast Guard Approved Personal Flotation Devices.

 - Diving from pool decks.